Using meshtasticd for Virtual Nodes β

 MESHTASTIC_NODE_IP=localhostDocker Compose Setup β

-When running both meshtasticd and MeshMonitor in Docker, you need to ensure they can communicate:
+When running both meshtasticd and MeshMonitor in Docker, use Docker's bridge networking:

 services: